The best titanium gravel and adventure bikes you can buy

 Enigma has a deservedly good reputation for high-quality, UK made titanium frames and the Escape is their do-it-all bike for un-made roads, gravel and off-road.
 It's a bike that can take on a serious amount of terrain, and miles, either loaded or light.

 Enigma Bikes added this UK made titanium gravel bike to their lineup last year and the show sample we saw was sporting some bold, blue Hope Tech bling.
 It's made from super-strong but super-difficult-to-work-with 6Al/4V titanium alloy.
-Frames retail at £3,300 and can be built up with whatever components you choose.
+The frame can be built up with whatever components you choose.

 The Salsa Fargo Ti, a bike that treads that narrowing line between road and mountain bikes, it appeared back in the brand's range in 2017.
 It is pitched firmly into the growing adventure and bikepacking market but with a mountain bike DNA, there is a lot to like if you're coming from a mountain bike background.